fpetersma/EvolutionOfCoffee/process book.md

 06.11.2015

 - I have decided not to show statistics on the countries, next to the stories I wrote.
 Instead, i will use the fourth wave map to show for all the different coffee producing countries. also, today i will rewrite some text.

+- i have created a json file, containing all the coffee producing countries and some information on them.
+This will be available in the fourth map.